 In addition, African Americans were literally scared away from the polling places by threats of violence, to which the authorities seemed to turn a blind eye.
 As a result, very few African Americans in the south voted between 1870 and 1965.

 Segregation is Unconstitutional

 In 1954, the Supreme Court passed a verdict ruling segregation as unconstitutional.
 This inspired activists, both black and white, to organize and demand full equality.
-Dr. Martin Luther King represented a powerful movement to advocate the civil rights of Black Americans.
+Dr. Martin Luther King represented a powerful movement to advocate the civil rights of African Americans.
 In the late 50s and early 60s, the Civil Rights Acts were passed in Congress, to a great extent due to the efforts of President John F. Kennedy.
 Kennedy was assassinated in 1963 and King in 1968; the fight for equality and human rights had its costs.
 More militant black groups emerged, like the Black Panthers, who did not believe in King's non-violence politics, and were ready to take violent action against the white people who had kept them down for so long.

 The road to racial equality in the USA has been long, but after a slow and lagging process, African Americans are now accepted in all respects in American society.
 The ultimate example is that in 2008 the first black president in the history of the USA was elected.

 - What was the main issue of The Civil War?

 - What does it mean that racism was ruled "unconstitutional"?